mistermicheels/learning-notes/architecture-design/Names.md

 Note: sometimes, additional context _is_ necessary!

 -   Inside an `Address` class, it's clear what `state` means
--   Used separately in another context, a variable named `state` could contain anything (especially since "state" is a generic term in software development), so `addressState` or `stateName` would be better
+-   Used separately in another context, a variable named `state` could contain anything (especially since "state" is a generic term in software development), so `addressState` would be better

 ### Don't include unnecessary specifics